philc/book-notes/lifestyle/how to travel - school of life.md

 * "The problem with the airport is that we tend to go there when we have a plane to catch.
 As a result, we are panicked, argumentative, stressed."
 * The airport is where many amazing journeys are about to begin among the people there.
-Do some people watching and speculate about what will happen tot hem.
+Do some people watching and speculate about what will happen to them.

 ## The pleasures of the flight (chap 10)